IN-SCHOOL

 Men of Character and Quality

-We know that our leaders of tomorrow are sitting in classrooms today.
-Our heart is to provide our middle school and junior high men with mentors who will invest wisdom and zeal into their lives.
-A lot of our male teens come from a variety of backgrounds like foster care, two-parent, single-parent, or broken homes.
-MOCQ bridges the gap for young men by providing mentors, developing healthy relationships, and discussing real-life issues.
+We believe the leaders of tomorrow are in classrooms today.
+Our goal is to connect middle school and junior high boys with mentors who can share wisdom and passion to help guide their lives.
+Many of our male teens come from diverse backgrounds, such as foster care, two-parent homes, single-parent households, or challenging family situations.
+MOCQ steps in to bridge the gap by offering mentorship, building strong relationships, and tackling real-life issues together.

 “In MOCQ I learned to be a generous man and not to treat women bad, and how to be a man really.”